tidal-music/networktime/README.md

-While using the core artifact instead is strongly recommended whenever possible, this one may be useful if your codebase requires exactly the same clock reference using exactly the same synchronization pacing across multiple places but it does not feature integration points between these that allow you to share a single `SNTPClient` instance.
+While using the core artifact instead is strongly recommended whenever possible, this one may be useful if your codebase requires exactly the same clock reference using exactly the same synchronization pacing across multiple places, but it does not feature integration points between these that allow you to share a single `SNTPClient` instance.